waggle-sensor/waggle/wagman/v3/manager/qa/wagman_init_test/README.md

 # Test Scope and Coverage

 This test evaluates the following aspects of Wagman system design. </br>
-1. Wagman power-on.
+1. Wagman power-on.</br>
-2. Wagman Atmel chip power-on and communication - including boot loader flashing and USB communication.
+2. Wagman Atmel chip power-on and communication - including boot loader flashing and USB communication.</br>
 3. Proper functioning of on-board I2C communication bus </br>
 4. Wagman's ability to read its unique ID. </br>
 5. Wagman's ability to provide visual feedback to tester using two LEDs whose brightness levels can be controlled. </br>